arvenil/arvenil/README.md

 * common application layer for Android and iOS mobile apps
 * simplified development as common logic could be encapsulated in library that Android and iOS developers can use in their apps
-* gomobile allows to build fully native apps, but writing just a common library gives Android and iOS developers free hand at designing native frontend part of their app
+* gomobile allows building fully native apps, but writing just a common library gives Android and iOS developers free hand at designing native frontend part of their app

-> *I had the pleasure to work with Kamill at Uniplaces.
+> *I had the pleasure to work with Kamil at Uniplaces.
 > Soon, I was able to notice that he had a deep knowledge of the most relevant technologies that simply make things work as they should.
 > Kamil is a very proactive mate that can finish things nicely done within the deadlines agreed.
 > I believe he is a major addition in any company.*